Azure/actions/docs/action-from-pipeline-task.md

 For more information on GitHub Actions, please see [Core concepts for GitHub Actions.](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions)

-This document descibes the basic conversions you need to transform your pipeline tasks code to actions.
+This document describes the basic conversions you need to transform your pipeline tasks code to actions.

 ## Steps to transform Tasks to Actions